-Benefits of Electropolishing for Stainless Steel & Metal Alloys
+What are the Electropolishing Benefits for Stainless Steel & Metal Alloys?

-There is a wide variety of electropolishing benefits for stainless steel and other metal alloys over mechanical metal finishing processes, like hand deburring, tumbling, pickling, grinding, and milling.
+There is a wide variety of electropolishing benefits for stainless steel and metal alloys over mechanical metal finishing processes, like hand deburring, tumbling, pickling, grinding, and milling.
 These methods can smear, bend, stress, or fracture metal surfaces, and are often not suited for highly detailed or fragile parts.
 Because electropolishing is a non-mechanical process, there is a very limited risk of distortion or other defects.

 Relieves surface stress